tempire/festival/articles/sponsor-danceaway.md

 Ready for the best part?

 It's all available online.
-You can get all your danceaway supplies any time from their easy new site, http://danceawaydesigns.com/
+You can get all your danceaway supplies any time from their <a href="http://danceawaydesigns.com/">easy website</a>.

  +1 (530) 891-0672 &nbsp; <span style="color: gray;">|</span> &nbsp; <a href="http://danceawaydesigns.com/" style="color: #D90071;">http://danceawaydesigns.com/</a>